ENSL/ensl_hlds/README.md

 1. ~~You can enable FPS record with HLDS_RECORD_FPS=1 in `.env`~~

+## Support

+You can ask for help in Discord: https://discord.gg/ZUSSBUA Or send me email.

 ## Features

 * Basically installs HLDS + NS1 server + ENSL Plugin.